Kuper-Tech/sbmt-outbox/README.md

 ### Outbox/inbox items creation

-An Active Record model for the outbox/inbox item can be generated like this:
+An ActiveRecord model can be generated for the outbox/ inbox item like this:

 ```shell
 rails g outbox:item MaybeNamespaced::SomeOutboxItem --kind outbox
 rails g outbox:item MaybeNamespaced::SomeInboxItem --kind inbox
 ```

-In the result, a migration and a model will be created, and the `outbox.yml` file will be configured.
+As the result, a migration and a model will be created and the `outbox.yml` file configured.

 ### Transport creation

-A transport — is a class that will be invoked while processing the specific outbox/inbox item.
-The transport must return a boolean value or a Dry monads result.
+A transport is a class that is invoked while processing a specific outbox or inbox item.
+The transport must return either a boolean value or a dry monad result.

 ```shell
 rails g outbox:transport MaybeNamespaced::SomeOutboxItem some/transport/name --kind outbox